Cluster categories for completed infinity-gons I: Categorifying triangulations: Cluster-tilting and triangulations

-Of particular interest for us are two families $\ITcat_n$ and $\PYcat_n$ of triangulated categories associated to discs with an infinite set $\pts_n$ of marked points on their boundaries.
-The set $\pts_n$ has $n$ accumulation points, all of which are two-sided (cf.~Figure~\ref{f:fountain}) and outside $\pts_n$.
-The category $\ITcat_n$ reflects the combinatorics of arcs between points of $\pts_n$, whereas $\PYcat_n$ reflects that of arcs between points of the closure $\close{\pts}_n$, i.e.\ the union of $\pts_n$ with its accumulation points.
+Of particular interest for us are two families \(\ITcat_n\) and \(\PYcat_n\) of triangulated categories, which we will now describe, associated to discs with an infinite set \(\pts_n\) of marked points on their boundaries.
+The set \(\pts_n\) has \(n\) accumulation points, all of which are two-sided (cf.~Figure~\ref{f:fountain}) and outside \(\pts_n\).
+The category \(\ITcat_n\) will reflect the combinatorics of arcs between points of \(\pts_n\), whereas \(\PYcat_n\) will reflect that of arcs between points of the closure \(\close{\pts}_n\), i.e.\ the union of \(\pts_n\) with its accumulation points.

-In describing these categories, we will repeatedly use the fact that $\pts_n$ and $\close{\pts}_n$ are cyclically ordered, in the following way.
-Let $\pts$ be any subset of $\bdry\disc$, and consider the orientation-preserving universal cover $\pi\colon\RR\to\bdry\disc$.
-By convention, we take $\RR$ to be oriented from negative to positive, and $\bdry\disc$ to be oriented anticlockwise.
-Then $\univ{\pts}=\pi^{-1}(\pts)$ is totally ordered, via the usual linear ordering of $\RR$, and thus $\pts$ itself inherits a compatible cyclic ordering.
+In describing these categories, we will repeatedly use the fact that \(\pts_n\) and \(\close{\pts}_n\) are cyclically ordered, in the following way.
+Let \(\pts\) be any subset of \(\bdry\disc\), and consider the orientation-preserving universal cover \(\pi\colon\RR\to\bdry\disc\).
+By convention, we take \(\RR\) to be oriented from negative to positive, and \(\bdry\disc\) to be oriented anticlockwise.
+Then \(\univ{\pts}=\pi^{-1}(\pts)\) is totally ordered, via the usual linear ordering of \(\RR\), and thus \(\pts\) itself inherits a compatible cyclic ordering.

-\begin{defn} Given points $x$ and $y_i$ in $\pts$, for $i\in\NN$, we write
+\begin{defn} Given points \(x\) and \(y_i\) in \(\pts\), for \(i\in\NN\), we write

-if there exist lifts $\univ{x}$ and $\univ{y}_i$ to $\univ{\pts}$ such that
+if there exist lifts \(\univ{x}\) and \(\univ{y}_i\) to \(\univ{\pts}\) such that

-where $\sigma$ generates the deck transformation group of $\pi\colon\RR\to\bdry\disc$.
-In other words, making a single anticlockwise circuit of $\bdry\disc$ from $x$ to $x$, the points $y_1,y_2,\dotsc$ appear in this order. \end{defn}
+where \(\sigma\) generates the deck transformation group of \(\pi\colon\RR\to\bdry\disc\).
+In other words, making a single anticlockwise circuit of \(\bdry\disc\) from \(x\) to \(x\), the points \(y_1,y_2,\dotsc\) appear in this order. \end{defn}

-With the notation from Definition~\ref{d:cycl-ineq}, the arc $\gamma$ with endpoints $x$ and $y$ crosses the arc $\gamma'$ with endpoints $u$ and $v$ if and only if
+With the notation from Definition~\ref{d:cycl-ineq}, the arc \(\gamma\) with endpoints \(x\) and \(y\) crosses the arc \(\gamma'\) with endpoints \(u\) and \(v\) if and only if

 as in Figure~\ref{f:Ptolemy}.